We may earn affiliate commissions for the recommended products. Learn more.

 Number of LEDs:144

-If you’re on a tight budget, none of the other options are as affordable as the Hooga Red Light Therapy Acupressure Mat.
-Featuring a lightweight design, durable materials, and easy-to-clean acupressure spikes, this red and infrared light therapy mat combines light exposure with physical stimulation rather well.
+If you’re on a tight budget, none of the other options is as affordable as the Hooga Red Light Therapy Acupressure Mat.
+Featuring a lightweight design, durable materials, and easy-to-clean acupressure spikes, this red and near-infrared light therapy mat combines light exposure with physical stimulation rather well.

 According to Hooga, the budget-friendly mat aims to release muscle tension, improve flexibility, and help with chronic joint pain.
 That’s all thanks to the device’s 144 dual-chip LEDs that emit red light at a wavelength of 660nm and near-infrared light at a wavelength of 850nm.